inesmarcal/TC_Project---MedIKnow/README.md

 - [x] Finished

 ## Description
-This project was developed for Computer Technology subject @University of Coimbra, Informatics Engineering.
+This project was developed for the Computer Technology subject @University of Coimbra, Informatics Engineering.
 The goal of this project was to conceptualize a solution for an existing problem with the help of an Arduino Plataform.
 We came up with the idea of a clock - **MedIKnow** - whose main purpose was to remind people of the medication they needed to take, as well as the exact time they had to do so.

 ## Notes